HTTP status codes are an essential part of SEO and web development.

 It’s important to note that not all server errors are caused by code problems.

-Sometimes, server errors can be caused by things like traffic spikes or database issues.
+Sometimes, it is because of things like traffic spikes or database issues.

 If you see a lot of 500 status codes in your log files, it’s worth investigating further to see if there is a problem with your server.